up

 No inflation or compensation change is included in outyear projections.

-Items recommended for one-time funding in FY24, including vehicles for new positions, will be eliminated from the base in the outyears.
+Items recommended for one-time funding in FY25, including outreach regarding the County's bag tax program and vehicles for three new positions, will be eliminated from the base in the outyears.

 These figures represent the estimated annualized cost of general wage adjustments, service increments, and other negotiated items.